-We offer a range of Loft Conversion options to give you the best result.
+We offer a range of different types of Loft Conversion to give you the best result.

 There are a range of factors to consider when choosing your Loft Conversion.
 Including the existing roof layout, available attic space and more.